CIS-461-2017/hw02_raytracer_ii/README.md

 refracted outwards.
 Make sure you test if this should occur using the critical angle formula, and reflect the ray instead of refracting it if this is indeed the case.
+* The example renders in the section at the bottom of this document contain transmissive surfaces that do not exhibit glossy specular highlights, even if they are made of Phong materials.
+We do not require you to include highlights on transmissive surfaces, but you are free to do so if you wish to make your renders appear a little more "realistic".

 Shadows Cast by Transmissive Objects (15 points)
 -------------------